'Star Trek'.

 During World War II, McWilliams worked on a number of war stories like 'Spitfire' and 'Captain Flag' (1940 to 1942).
 After three years in the army, McWilliams was discharged in 1945 and promptly resumed his comics career, developing 'Steve Wood' and 'Sergeant Spook', as well as a number of crime stories.

-In 1952 Alden (Al) McWilliams began working on the science fiction daily 'Twin Earths', which was written by Oskar Lebeck.
-In 1963, McWilliams went on drawing 'Davy Jones' (a sea adventure strip, that originated in Sam Leff's 'Curly Kayoe' strip).
+In 1952, Alden (Al) McWilliams began working on the science fiction daily 'Twin Earths', written by Oskar Lebeck.
+In 1963, McWilliams went on drawing 'Davy Jones' (a sea adventure strip, originating in Sam Leff's 'Curly Kayoe' strip).
 Later came 'Dateline: Danger!'
-(1968-1974), a spy adventure strip written by John Saunders.
+(1968-1974), a spy adventure strip written by John Saunders, based on the TV series of the same name.
+Between 1969 and 1970, he also drew for Leonard Starr's 'Mary Perkins, On Stage' and in 1975 for Al Williamson's 'Secret Agent X-9'.

-In his later years Al McWilliams drew the 'Star Trek' and 'Buck Rogers' newspapers strips, and he assisted John Prentice on 'Rip Kirby'.
+In his later years, Al McWilliams drew the 'Star Trek' and 'Buck Rogers' newspapers strips, and assisted John Prentice on 'Rip Kirby'.
 McWilliams also did a lot of advertising work and never stopped working for comic books ('Man from UNCLE' and 'I Spy').
 Alden McWilliams died in March 1993.